0xarun/TreeGen/readme.md

 ## TreeGen

 **TreeGen** is a lightweight, cross-platform CLI utility that transforms plain-text blueprints into actual folder and file structures.
-Perfect for vibe-coders who want to quickly scaffold projects without tedious manual creation.

 Whether you prefer tree-style notation, flat structures, or full-path formats, TreeGen handles it all with ease.
 Generate your structure with AI tools like ChatGPT or write your own—TreeGen brings it to life in seconds.